John Grisham, other top US authors sue OpenAI over copyrights

 It also cited growing concerns that authors could be replaced by systems like ChatGPT that "generate low-quality ebooks, impersonating authors and displacing human-authored books."

-(Reporting by Blake Brittain in Washington; Editing by David Bario and Daniel Wallis)
+(Reporting by Blake Brittain in Washington; Editing by David Bario, Daniel Wallis and Sonali Paul)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.